guntrip/flue/readme.md

 ### Configuration

-The setting live in `settings.php`.
+The settings live in `settings.php`.
 You can define each of the bulbs you want Flue to fiddle with in the `lights` array:

 ```php
 "1" => [ "nickname" => "Ceiling",